 Moving Data Safely

 Most small-business migrations are handled using CSV import tools.
 Before moving everything, test a small batch first to catch field-mapping errors and formatting issues early.
-Take a look at our Migration Checklist article for some further help.
+It’s also worth checking that your new system makes it easy to export your data later โ keeping control of your customer data and avoiding unnecessary lock-in.

 Turning Managed Data into Business Growth